-'Universal Credit' was intended to simplify the welfare system by combining different Government benefits into one, and ensuring that people were better off in work.
+'Universal Credit' was intended to simplify the Government's Welfare System by combining different Government benefits into one, and ensuring that people were better off in work.

 But, so far, it has failed.
 Many claimants have been left waiting for over two months for their first payment.
 And some have been relying on loans to survive.
 Rent arrears among Universal Credit claimants has risen steeply.